fametrano/fametrano.github.io/_pages/bbt202010-bicocca.md

 a profile picture would be appreciated, but is not mandatory.
 Details about the course will be posted in the Slack channel.

-the course is for the students of University of Milano-Bicocca only;
+The course is for the students of University of Milano-Bicocca only;
 anyone else, please consider <https://dgi.io/workshop>.

 ## Learning objectives